University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 | `--off-white` | Off White | `#FAFAFA` |
 | `--white` | White | `#FFFFFF` |

 The page background is a gradient from Dark Purple → Light Purple → Dark Purple.
-The Light Blue (`#00A0FF`) is used as the primary interactive/accent colour (search button, focus states, AI reasoning box, hover glows).
-The Dark Blue (`#0078B4`) is used as the button gradient endpoint.
+Light Blue (`#00A0FF`) is used as the primary interactive and accent colour (search button, focus states, AI reasoning box, hover glows).
+Dark Blue (`#0078B4`) is used as the button gradient endpoint.

 ### Typography